Adriankhl/llvm-git-bash/README.md

 4 files will be generated:

 * `env_original.sh`: Original format of environment variables
-* `env_all.sh`: Converted Git Bash format of environment variables, shouldn't be able to execute directly since `(x86)` in variable name is not allowed in Git Bash
+* `env_all.sh`: Converted Git Bash format of environment variables, cannot be executed directly since `(x86)` in variable name is not allowed in Git Bash
 * `env.sh`: export `PATH`, `LIB`, and `INCLUDE` in Git Bash format
 * `env64.sh`: basically `env.sh` where all `x86` are converted to `x64` to use 64bit library (excrept `(x86)` which should only exists in the name `Program Files (x86)`)